 Red ginseng is sold in many different preparations including a cream and in pill form.
 According to the American Academy of Family Physicians (AAFP), taking 900 mg of red ginseng three times a day may improve erections.
 However, the AAFP state that men did not report enhanced sexual experience when taking red ginseng.

 Side effects of red ginseng

 Researchers do not have a lot of data on long-term effects of taking red ginseng.
-However, no current reported drug interactions exist, according to the British Journal of Clinical Pharmacology.
+However, no current reported drug interactions exist, according to the

 Practitioners of traditional Chinese medicine have used red ginseng to prepare a tonic designed to boost a person’s energy.
 The ginseng plant contains compounds known as ginsenosides believed to have this beneficial effect on the human body.